aibor/marmoset/README.md

 * Werkzeug
 * wheel

-In addition to these python packages, you also need at least Python 3.3.
-We are currently developing and testing on 3.5 but we plan to support Python3.3 and 3.4 as well.
+In addition to these python packages, you also need Python 3.
+This project originally started with Python 3.3, we are currently developing and testing on 3.5 but we plan to support Python 3.3 and 3.4 as well.

 ---